Certificate IV in Disability (CHC43115)

 Gain a qualification that can lead to employment.

 If you would like to help people with a disability make positive changes to their lives, our Certificate IV in Disability is for you.

-This qualification reflects the role of workers in a range of community settings and clients’ homes, who provide support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance and community participation.
+This qualification reflects the role of workers in a range of community settings and client’s homes, who provide training and support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.

 Features and benefits

 - bestchance Training has several industry partners providing placement opportunities with a residential and community care organisation.

 - Are you feeling overwhelmed by big institutions or returning to study after a long break? bestchance Training has small class sizes and provides the following support services to students: